Welcome back again! We are pleased to announce and roll-out a new release of Kubernetes Fury Distribution that now reaches v1.2.0.

 We are therefore happy to introduce our second-generation cloud installers for GKE, EKS, and AKS.
 All of them implement a common, open interface to create and manage public cloud Kubernetes clusters and the surrounding architecture.
 With them, you can make sure to provision your clusters with safe defaults, controlled networking, load balancing integration, and more.

-KFD Installers for public cloud providers will ship - regardless of your target environments:
+Regardless of your target environments KFD Installers for public cloud providers will ship:

-- Private control plane: Cluster control-plane shouldn't be public.
+- Private control plane: The cluster control-plane shouldn't be public.
 Only accessible from a user-defined network.

 - Seamless cluster updates: The control-plane should be updated as soon as a new release is available.

 - Support for multiple node pools: It's interesting to have multiple node pools to enable different workloads types.
-Each node pool can be configured to have different machine types, labels, Kubernetes version
+Each node pool can be configured to have different machine types, labels, and Kubernetes versions.

 These installers are shipped and implemented using Terraform as independent modules that you can easily use in your infrastructure as code (IAC) project.
 Take a look at the following examples:

 Note how they share the same interface, so you don't have to take care of the underlying implementation to create a production-grade cluster into all major cloud providers.

 Production grade workloads can't rely on external services.
 This is why we are happy to announce that Harbor is becoming the official Kubernetes Fury Registry, fully supported within our installations - available both for Community and Enterprise clusters.